idaholab/Deep-Lynx/readme.md

 2. Clone the Deep Lynx [repository](https://github.com/idaholab/Deep-Lynx)
 3. Run `npm upgrade && npm install` in your local Deep Lynx directory
 4. Copy and rename `.env-sample` to `.env`
 5. Update `.env` file.
-See the `readme` or comments in the file itself for details.If you are not using Docker, ensure that you update the ENCRYPTION_KEY_PATH environment variable in `.env` to reflect the absolute path of a RSA private key stored in either a `.key` or `.pem` format.
+See the `readme` or comments in the file itself for details.If you are not using Docker, ensure that you update the ENCRYPTION_KEY_PATH environment variable in `.env` to reflect the absolute path of a RSA private key.
 6. Run `npm run build:dev` to build the internal modules.
 7. **optional** - If you would like to use Docker rather than a dedicated PostgreSQL database, please follow these steps:
    - Ensure Docker is installed.
 You can find the download here: https://www.docker.com/products/docker-desktop